-In addition, under the French SRI Label awarded to the Sub-Fund, of the four E, S, G and Human Rights indicators, the following two ESG indicators were also selected:
+In addition, under the French SRI Label awarded to the Fund, of the four E, S, G and Human Rights indicators, three ESG indicators are linked to social and environmental characteristics promoted by the Fund:

-- Emissions financed on Scope 1 and 2; - The proportion of issuers forming the subject of controversies, considered to be violating at least one of the Ten Principles of the Global Compact; - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Emissions financed on Scope 1 and 2; - The proportion of issuers forming the subject of controversies, considered to be violating at least one of the Ten Principles of the Global Compact; - The proportion of women on the Board of Directors or the Supervisory Board of investee companies.

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+To what extent do the sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.